Ukraine war must be considered in NI’s climate change laws, MLAs told

 Agriculture and environment minister Edwin Poots stressed the importance of Northern Ireland protecting its domestic food production industry as he warned of the potentially huge global ramifications of the conflict.

+There were a total of 70 amendments to be debated, which dealt with methane, interim emission targets, carbon units and carbon budgets.

+The DUP minister had mixed fortunes in amending the Bill in a late-night debate on Monday, succeeding with one key amendment but failing with another.

-Mr Poots was commenting as he urged MLAs to back a number of amendments to draft climate change legislation that seek to minimise the effect on the agriculture sector.
+He had earlier urged MLA to back his amendments to the legislation that seeks to minimise the effect on the agriculture sector.

 At a previous Assembly stage, members voted to significantly amend Mr Poots’s draft climate change Bill.